-The arrival of SaaS applications in the tech business has revolutionised the software market over the past decade.
+The arrival of SaaS application in the tech business has revolutionised the software market over the past decade.
 Creating software as a service products is the best way to start a business right now, essentially because there is no initial cost associated with these products and they are easily scalable.

 SaaS, or “software as a service,” is a model of cloud computing in which pre-packaged applications are provided to users via a mobile app or web browser, thereby leading to an increased demand for professional SaaS development services.